GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 ## Business logic and state injection

->Business logic classes are independent from any external library.
-They are independent even from `states_rebuilder` itself.

 The specificity of `states_rebuilder` is that it has practically no boilerplate.
 It has no boilerplate to the point where you do not have to monitor the asynchronous state yourself.
 You do not need to add fields to hold for example `onLoading`, `onLoaded`, `onError` states. `states_rebuilder` automatically manages these asynchronous statuses and exposes the `isIdle`,`isWaiting`, `hasError` and`hasData` getters and `onIdle`, `onWaiting`, `onError` and `onData` hooks for use in the user interface logic.
+In addition you have the full control on which state status to ignore.

 >With `states_rebuilder`, you write business logic without bearing in mind how the user interface would interact with it.
 </br>